Don’t have dill, or realized you’re all out while you’re cooking? Here’s the best substitute for dried and fresh dill to use in recipes.

 The best substitute for dill?
 Tarragon.
-Tarragon has a similar licorice or anise finish to the flavor.
+Tarragon has a similar licorice or anise finish to the flavor, but it’s much stronger.
 You can use equal amounts of fresh tarragon or dried tarragon to substitute for fresh dill or dried dill.

 2. Fresh fennel fronds (for fresh dill only)

 The next best substitute for fresh dill?
 Fresh fennel fronds.
 Fennel fronds look just like fresh dill!
-The flavor comparison is not exact, but it also has a bit of licorice flavor on the finish.
+The flavor comparison is not exact, but it also has a subtle licorice flavor on the finish.

 3. Use dried dill for fresh (or vice versa).

 Of course if you happen to have fresh dill and need dried, or dried dill and need fresh, it’s easy to make the substitute!
 Here’s the substitution ratio for substituting fresh and dried herbs:

 - Ratio: 1 tablespoon fresh dill = 1 teaspoon dried dill.
 This substitution ratio works for any dried herbs.

 I think you guys may have your herbs mistaken.
 You suggesting to substitute tarragon for dill but dill has a distinctive lemon like flavour that’s why it pairs beautifully with fish.
 I believe you might have been referring to Fennell and tarragon as both these herbs have distinctive liquorice tones

 Just thought you may wish to correct that because dill does not even come close to liquorice in flavour it’s definitely in the lemony citric family of flavours